 Kruger’s first complaint is that a Catholic “misses the point entirely” when pointing out that the Bible does not have an inspired table of contents.
 This argument basically states that Sola Scriptura cannot account for the biblical canon because a list of biblical books is not in the Bible.
 While not a problem for a tradition that recognizes an authoritative Church, it is though to be a huge problem for one that claims to get all its theological authority from the Bible (because one cannot use the Bible to know what counts as the Bible).
 Kruger thinks this is a red herring because even if a “28th book of the New Testament” was discovered that included a table of contents, it would only push the canon question back a step (because how would we know this book belonged in the Bible?).

-The fact that a 28th book “would never satisfy Catholic concerns” is not a Catholic problem though – it is just a problem.
-All books in the biblical canon need to be determined /discovered (whether they offer a table of contents or not), and no matter what model is offered, it has to be employed by someone.
-Whether this process is called “discovery” or “determine” – it either reduces to personal recognition (which does not explain why the early Church and Martin Luther himself struggled over the inclusion of several books), or it expands into the Church’s recognition (which is either fallible or infallible – but we’ll get to this later).
+The fact that a 28th book “would never satisfy Catholic concerns” is not a Catholic problem though, because it is not Catholics who require the canon to be revealed in Scripture.
+What Protestants often miss is that all books in the biblical canon need to be determined / discovered (whether they offer a table of contents or not), and no matter what model is offered, it has to be employed by someone.
+Whether this process is called “discovery” or “determination” – it either reduces to personal recognition (which does not explain why the early Church and Martin Luther himself struggled over the inclusion of several books), or it expands into the Church’s recognition (which is either fallible or infallible – but we’ll get to this later).
 Either way, the canon is never just a “given” as a starting point.

 The reason this is a problem for Protestants as well as Catholics is demonstrated by the fact that Kruger’s “self-attesting” model cannot itself get off the ground before the canon is known.
 “The intrinsic authority” of the Bible (the criteria Kruger alleges is being ignored by Catholics) assumes that one knows which books have such authority.
 One might ask how Kruger discovered his “biblically self-attesting criteria” without his first knowing what books made up the Bible.
-Perhaps one of his criteria should not be included but are because they are in a book that should not have been in the canon?
-Or perhaps there are additional criteria that are missed because it was in a book excluded by the canon?
+Perhaps one of some criteria should not be included but are because they are in a book that should not have been in the canon.
+Or perhaps there are additional criteria that are missed because they were in a book excluded by the canon.
 If one can discover which books have this “intrinsic authority” prior to employing Kruger’s model, then other elements in his model seem unnecessary – and if one cannot, the rest cannot even get started.

-As to the “foundational” issue, there is first of all an equivocation here.
+There is first of all an equivocation here.
 Paul says the Church was built on the foundation of apostolic people – not apostolic teachings.
-Both the Church and the New Testament are apostolically founded in this sense.
-But it is a simple fact of history that the Church predated the New Testament by decades.
-Thus, since the New Testament was written by both apostles and other Church members, it is not false to say that the New Testament was dependent on the Church, but not vice-versa.
+Both the Church and the New Testament are apostolically founded in this sense – but of course the apostles were also the Church!
+The house is built on a foundation, but the foundation is part of the house.
+Thus, apostolic preaching founded the Church but did not precede it because it was also part of it.
+The fact remains, then, that the New Testament – which we should remember was written by both apostles and other Church members – was dependent on the Church, but not vice-versa.

 Finally, as will be shown below, it is only on the assumption that there is a conflict between the authority of the Church and that of the New Testament that these assertions seem to have any weight.